Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Introduction

-To compensate for the propagation loss, the ultra-massive MIMO (UM-MIMO) systems, which can generate high-gain directional beams via beamforming technologies, are considered a pragmatic solution to be integrated into THz communications.
-In this paper, we start with the fundamental concepts related to the THz UM-MIMO and precisely illuminate the principle of beamforming via affluent graphs, which are significant and instructive for researcher beginners or engineers.
+In this paper, we reuse the term ``UM-MIMO'' to describe \emph{the THz antenna array with hundreds to thousands of elements}, which is not specific to nano-antenna array (as in \cite{gramimo2}) but compatible with conventional half-wavelength metallic-antenna array.
+We start with the fundamental concepts related to the THz UM-MIMO and precisely illuminate the principle of beamforming via affluent graphs, which are significant and instructive for communication researchers or engineers.
 Moreover, this paper covers some on-trend research points and classifies the existing THz MIMO arrays, which sheds light on the current research status and the progress of THz UM-MIMO.
 Finally, the emerging applications and open challenges are elaborated.
-This paper is not meant to be a comprehensive survey of a mature subject, but rather serve as a tutorial to encourage more research and experiments on THz UM-MIMO systems.
+This paper serves as a review to provide useful technical guidance and inspiration for future research and implementation of beamforming in THz UM-MIMO systems.